pranavVention/translate_browser_extention/README.md

 ## Usage
 1. Click on the Word Translator extension icon next to the address bar.
-2. Select the target language (English, French, or German) from the popup.
+2. Select the target language (English, French, German or Spanish) from the popup.
 3. The extension will automatically replace specific words on the current webpage based on the selected language.